History of Geneva: Reformation

-Geneva, home of Calvinism, became a major centre of the Protestant Reformation.
+Calvin's Geneva became a major centre of the Protestant Reformation.
 The first French Protestant refugees arrived in 1523, and their theology quickly gained influence.
 The power of the Catholic Church weakened after the bishop fled in 1527, leaving the Grand Council free to push reforms.
 Although Duke Charles III of Savoy repeatedly tried to bring Geneva back under Catholic rule - most famously during the “day of the ladders” in 1529—Bern and Fribourg provided protection, and the city resisted these efforts.

 Conflicts between Catholic and Protestant factions remained fierce and the attempts at compromise, such as the 1533 statute allowing private choice of religion but banning open attacks on Catholic practices, failed to end tensions.
 Catholic influence waned after Bishop, Pierre de La Baume’s final flight from Geneva in July 1533, and by 1534 secular authorities had gained the right to try clergy.
 Growing agitation and pressure from Bern further strengthened the Protestant cause.
 By 1535, mass Catholic emigration and repeated Savoy invasions left Geneva’s Protestant faction dominant.

-The Genevan Reformation was made official on May 21, 1536, all citizens swore allegiance to the Lutheran faith, proclaiming Geneva a Protestant republic.
+The Genevan Reformation was made official on May 21, 1536, when all citizens swore allegiance to the Lutheran faith, proclaiming Geneva a Protestant republic.
 John Calvin soon emerged as the city’s spiritual leader, turning Geneva into a hub of Protestant thought and refuge for reformers, though he often clashed with civic leaders.
 The city also developed welfare and education systems under Calvin’s influence.
 Despite much of the surrounding diocese later returning to Catholicism under Francis de Sales, Geneva maintained its Protestant identity and, in 1584, strengthened ties with Bern and Zürich through an “eternal treaty.”